Ofcox/PlayIt/README.md

 # PlayIt
 PlayIt is a simple project similar to Rocksmith, but with different instrument - ukulele.
-It's on a very early stage and everyone can contribute.
+It's at a very early stage and everyone can contribute.
+We're looking for ideas and people, that could make this game better and better.

 It's a total mess, but I will fix it ASAP.